LukeBonner/SemProj_Restaraunt/README.md

 The login section will have two text areas and a button that should allow the user to enter their username and password.
-Upon clicking the log in button, if the user's credentials are correct and login is successful, the login section will then be hidden and the selection section will appear
+Upon clicking the log in button, if the user's credentials are correct and login is successful, the login section will then be hidden and the account section will appear

 #Selection Section